-The Motor Vehicle Census collates vehicles which were registered with a motor vehicle registration authority at 31 January 2016.
+The Motor Vehicle Census (MVC) collates data relating to vehicles which were registered with a motor vehicle registration authority at 31 January 2017.
 The data is collected under the legislation of each state and territory for the purposes of licensing vehicles to drive on public roads and the collection of third party insurance.

 The Motor Vehicle Census includes all motor vehicles registered with a state, territory or motor vehicle authority for unrestricted use on public roads.
-The scope of the MVC excludes:
+The scope of the Motor Vehicle Census excludes:

 - recreational vehicles such as trail bikes and sand dune buggies intended for off-road use